Yuwen1214/tut5_GroupB_yliu0816/README.md

 - Enabled rendering of multiple umbrellas by supporting repeated mouse clicks

 - Implemented interactive color switching using the number keys 1/2/3/0, based on a traditional Chinese color palette

+- Enhanced ink drop simulation with **multi-layer blurred circles** to mimic natural ink diffusion more realistically

 These changes significantly improve both the interactivity and the aesthetic expression of the visual system.